 In 2014/15, 6 assets have been reclassified as held for sale, with disposal expected in 2015/16.
-Prior to transfer, the assets were revalued from the previous existing use value to a valuation based on fair value less cost of disposal, resulting in a net gain of £0.3m.

-Included within Assets Held for Sale are those assets of the National Exhibition Centre which the Council disposed of on 1 May 2015.
-The assets held by the Council at 31 March 2015 which formed part of the NEC disposal agreement were a combination of land and financial instruments.
+Included within Assets Held for Sale are those land assets of the National Exhibition Centre which the Council disposed of on 1 May 2015.